cnabio/cnab-spec/101-bundle-json.md

 ## Credentials

 A `bundle.json` may optionally contain a section that describes which credentials the bundle expects to have access to in the invocation image.
-This information is provided so that users can be informed about the credentials that must be provided.
+This information is provided so that users can be informed about the credentials that MUST be provided.

 ```json
 "credentials": {